Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 man ps to get all the details.

-top command can be used to see real time information on the processes that are currently running.
+top command to see real-time information on the currently running processes.

 Much like the

-ps command there is a ton of additional options you’re able to use with this command.
+ps command, there are a ton of additional options you can use with this command.

 kill [PID] pkill [NAME] killall [NAME]

-It’s a useful command to use when you find yourself with a process that won’t terminate or is frozen.
+It is a useful command to use when you find yourself with a process that will not terminate or is frozen.

-There are a few variations on this command that you’re able to use.
+There are a few variations on this command that you can use.